Draconian10/StockAssist/Data_Normalization/README.md

 - However, company master contains transitive dependency on the columns - cm_city and cm_state

 #### Removing Transitive Dependency
 Transitive dependency is eliminated from the Company Master table by creating a new table called Company Location.
+The cm_city is a foreign key which references to the cl_city column in the Company Location table.
 Company Location consists of cl_city and cl_state where cl_city is the primary key.

 ![image](https://user-images.githubusercontent.com/23314479/207475033-8d4539e4-09cc-41c8-af2f-5005555041af.png)